sg-crest A Singapore Government Agency Website

 The hearing usually takes place via an open court trial.

 During the previous court mention, the Family Courts will inform you of the date, time and venue of your hearing.
-You may also check the details through the Integrated Family Management System (iFAMS).
+You may also check the details through the Integrated Family Application Management System (iFAMS).

 The hearing date will usually be about 4 weeks from the last mentions date.
 Depending on the number of witnesses and complexity of the case, you may be scheduled for a quarter day, half day, full day or more.
 The hearing may start at 9.30am, 11.15am, 2.30pm or 4.15pm.